weixiaonan1/BorderEscape/Report.md

    The game currently supports only two game props: cartridge clip and medical box.

+   In addition, in the current game, the score does not appear so important and appealing.
+Once the player fails, the score returns to zero.

 ## Further Refinement

 Since the program is developed in a short time and is not well established and perfect enough, some further refinement and improvements are supposed to be taken into consideration, which are listed as follows.